Reem1428/EDA_New-York-City-Airbnb/README.md

 2-Which type of room do visitors prefer?and why?

-3-Does multiple bookings in the same area affect its evaluation?
+3-Do neighborhood and prices affect the evaluation?

 # Data Description: